ExpressionDetection/model1/README.md

 * Run `poetry install` to install dependencies

-* Test the model by running `python exampleUsage.py ./images/face.jpeg ./models/OuluCASIA/`
+* Test the model with a single image by running: `python exampleUsage.py ./images/face.jpeg ./models/OuluCASIA/`
+    * You can also test the model with a real-time video feed by running: `python realtimeVideo.py ./models/CK/`

 ## CUDA setup instructions